A list of the funniest comic strips and cartoons about ebooks, e-readers, and reading in the digital times.

 A transition from paper to screen is usually not easy.
-Although being with us for more than 40 years, ebooks are still perceived by many users as too complicated, and lacking essential benefits of print books.
+Although being with us for 50 years, ebooks are still perceived by many users as too complicated, and lacking essential benefits of print books.

 Common problems and fears are a great source of ideas for cartoonists.
 The major source of fun is powered by a natural human need to embrace the uncertainty.
 What ebooks can’t do is still the biggest reason to laugh.